popphp/docs/overview.rst

 components, separating the components into self-contained repositories, and incorporating `Composer`_.

-On February 22, 2017, version 3.5 was released and it continues the development and growth that the previous versions set forth.
+On August 31, 2017, version 3.6 was released and it continues the development and growth that the previous versions set forth.

 Community & Support